Alternating Linearization for Structured Regularization Problems: Numerical experiments

-Table \ref{tab:runtime1} reports the run times of ALIN and three competing algorithms: the generic quadratic programming solver (SQOPT), the alternating direction (split Bregman) method (BREGMAN) of \citep{Ye-Xie} and Nesterov's subgradient method (SLEP) of \citep{Jun11,Nesterov}.
-In this study, we fix the sample size to 1000 and vary the dimension of the problem from 1000 to 50000.
-Each method is repeated 10 times and the average is reported.
-The Split Bregman method and SLEP are run to optimal solution corresponding to the stopping criteria built in the packages.
-We stop ALIN runs when the objective function value attained is as good as that of SLEP.
+Table \ref{tab:runtime1} reports the run times of ALIN and three competing algorithms: the generic quadratic programming solver (SQOPT), an implementation of Nesterov's method, SLEP, of \citep{Jun11,Nesterov}, and the split Bregman method of \citep{Ye-Xie} (BREGMAN).
+We fix the sample size at $n$=1000 and vary the dimension $p$ of the problem from 1000 to 50000.
+Each method is repeated 10 times for different values of the tuning parameter $\lambda$, and the average running time is reported.
+SLEP's stopping parameter ``tol'' was set to $10^{-5}$.
+BREGMAN also uses stopping parameter ``tol''= $10^{-5}$.
+We stop ALIN runs when the objective function value attained is as good as the last value attained by SLEP.
 Judging from these results, ALIN clearly outperforms the other methods in terms of speed for most cases.
-The improvements on run time range from 1.5 to 3 folds depending on the experimental setting, and becomes more significant when the data dimension grows higher.
+The relative improvements on run time can be as much as 8 folds, depending on the experimental setting, and become more significant, when the data dimension grows.
 This is particularly significant in view of the fact that ALIN was implemented as a MATLAB code, as opposed to the executables in the other cases.
+Figure \ref{fig:Simulation} presents the solutions obtained by ALIN and SLEP compared to the known parameters.
+Both ALIN and SLEP achieve results that are very close to the original $\beta$, and the objective function values are very similar.
+BREGMAN performs well when the number of parameters $p$ is not significantly larger than the number of observations $n$.
+When $p \gg n$, although BREGMAN has a very good running time, it tends to terminate early and does not provide accurate results.
+In Fig \ref{fig:Simulation}, we can see that the solution obtained by BREGMAN is not as good as those of SLEP and ALIN.

-It is interesting to compare the approximation of the optimal solution found by the methods, as depicted in Figure \ref{fig:Simulation}.
+We also investigated how our method approaches the optimal objective function value compared to other methods.
+Using the above simulated data set with $n=1000$, $p=5000$, and $\lambda=0.1$, we run ALIN and SLEP to convergence.
+At each iteration, we calculated the difference between the optimal value $\mathcal{L}^{*}$ (obtained by SQOPT) and the current function value for each method.
+Figure \ref{fig:Obj} displays (in a logarithmic scale) the progress of both methods.
+It is clear that ALIN achieves the same accuracy as SLEP in a much smaller number of iterations.
+Furthermore, the convergence of ALIN is monotonic, whereas that of SLEP is not.